Flag Gadgets based on Classical Codes: Introduction

 In this work, we develop a framework to use classical codes in designing flag gadgets.
 This framework protects the qubit used for syndrome extraction with the parity checks used by a classical code with the same distance as the quantum code.
 The measurement of each flag qubit used corresponds to the result of one of the parity checks in the classical code.
 The resulting flag qubit measurements can then be used to locate propagating errors on the syndrome, in analogy to the way in which parity checks for a classical code locate errors on a codeword.
 We show that locating propagating errors on the syndrome is sufficient to ensure fault-tolerant syndrome extraction.
-We show how the parity checks can be approximately implemented under physically relevant constraints such as limitations on the number of gates that can act on a qubit simultaneously, and that the effect of imprecision can be handled by repeating the parity checks in space.
+In addition, we show how the parity checks can be approximately implemented under physically relevant constraints such as limitations on the number of gates that can act on a qubit simultaneously, and that the effect of imprecision can be handled by repeating the parity checks in space.

 Using this framework, we present a construction that can be applied to any stabilizer code, with arbitrary distance.
 For a distance $d=2t+1$ quantum code, this construction uses the parity check matrix for the distance $d$ BCH code, repeated in space $d$ times.
-The BCH code uses only $t \ceil{\log_2 (w + 1)}$ parity checks for a $w$ bit codeword, so our construction uses only $(2t+1)t \ceil{\log_2 w}$ flag qubits for extracting a weight $w$ syndrome of a distance $d$ quantum code with slow reset, which is an exponential saving comparing to the conventional methods that use linear in $w$ many qubits.
+The BCH code uses only $t \ceil{\log_2 (w + 1)}$ parity checks for a $w$ bit codeword, so our construction uses only $(2t+1)t \ceil{\log_2 w}$ flag qubits for extracting a weight $w$ syndrome of a distance $d$ quantum code with slow reset, which is an exponential saving comparing to the conventional methods that use $O(w)$ many qubits.

-Additionally, we show that we can apply our framework to a sequence of syndrome extractions, instead of a single syndrome extraction.
-As a result of the logarithmic scaling of the proposed method, this technique allows for constructions that use vastly fewer qubits than conventional methods, when qubit measurement/reset is relatively slow.
+Additionally, we show that we can apply our framework to a sequence of stabilizer measurements, instead of a single stabilizer measurement.
+Because of the logarithmic scaling of the proposed method, this technique allows for constructions that use vastly fewer qubits than conventional methods, when qubit measurement and reset is relatively slow.
+In particular, we show that in the absence of qubit reset, our proposed scheme can extract the syndrome of any quantum Low-Density Parity-Check (qLDPC) code \cite{breuckmann2021ldpc} with exponentially fewer ancilla qubits compared to Shor style syndrome extraction.